Christmas present for Navy trainee's mom beats anything bought at a store

 An employee knocked a few times and moments later, the nurse’s son appeared.

-Johnson’s youngest son, Martabius, has been in Texas in training for the Navy, Fox 5 said, and his mom clearly didn’t expect to see him.
+Johnson’s youngest son, Martabius, has been in Texas training for the Navy, Fox 5 said, and his mom clearly didn’t expect to see him.

 When Johnson noticed her son, she squealed with joy and jumped into his arms, engulfing him a big hug.
 As the embrace endured, her happy screams changed to happy tears.